 The interim condensed consolidated financial statements include the accounts of the Parent Company and all of its subsidiaries where the Parent Company has control.
 The interim condensed consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances.
 All significant intercompany balances and transactions, including income, expenses and dividends, are eliminated in full.
-Control is achieved when the power over the investee (i.e., existing rights that give it the current ability to direct the relevant activities of the investee), exposure, or rights, to variable returns from its involvement with the investee, and the ability to use its power over the investee to affect its returns.
+Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.